 When dog breeders outline their social media strategy, they plan for the “right hook”—their next ad or campaign that’s going to showcase their new best litter.
 “Jabbing”, on the other hand, is patiently engaging with potential customers to build the relationships crucial to successful social media campaigns.

-The winning combination of jabs and right hooks is explained by Gary Vaynerchuk in a time where social network proliferate like bunnies.
+The winning combination of jabs and right hooks is explained by Gary Vaynerchuk in a time where social networks proliferate like bunnies.
 It’s not just about developing high-quality content, but developing high-quality content perfectly adapted to specific social media platforms!

 Let’s Wrap This Up!